deFarro/socialboard/README.md

 Application to compare activity of several accounts in various social networks (Twitter, Facebook, Instagram).

-Back-end is mocked now, so to check functionality enter IDs in range between 1 and 999 (database is populated with users in this range).
+Back-end is mocked now (not getting actual figures from Twitter, Facebook and Instagram).
+To check functionality just enter any IDs in range 1-20 digits, server will generate user and populate it with fake figures.

+Back-end in a separate repository: https://github.com/deFarro/socialboard_backend

 Modular CSS (SASS) approach used for styling with webpack.